Getting your Trinity Audio player ready...

 I’d heard the lines a million times throughout our friendship, so I jumped in to finish his spiel.

-I couldn’t refute his theory.
-Over the years I’d known him, I’d seen countless examples of his views at work.
-Hell, earlier I cross-referenced that damn moth from The Lords of Omni, a fictional game, to Rules of the Black Arts for Advanced Users, a book I discovered was real.
+Hell, earlier I cross-referenced that damn moth from The Lords of Omni, a fictional game, to Rules of the Black Arts for Advanced Users, a book I discovered was a true record of magic.

 Her expression appeared obedient, so I petted the top of her head.

-Hellie popped up and frowned at me.
 I was confident she understood Gene’s comment and didn’t like it.

 “Hey, hey now.
 We are not chaining her up!”